 Marketing to Early vs Mainstream Markets

 The presence of the gaps and chasm means that you need to tailor your marketing approach to each of these customer groups.
-In our complete Crossing the Chasm summary (click here for full 16-page summary), we explain this in detail, including:
+In our complete Crossing the Chasm summary, we explain this in detail, including:

 Successfully Crossing the Chasm